Self - Esteem & Confidence With Self - Compassion Hypnotherapy

 Although unsettling, this is not uncommon.

-Regardless of how successful we are, our self-perception is often based on a negative internal distortion known as our “critical inner voice.”
+In the hypnotherapy practice I have noticed that regardless of how successful we are, our self-perception is often based on a negative internal distortion known as our “critical inner voice.”

 Our critical inner voice, is a learned pattern of negative thoughts regarding ourselves and others.

-This critical inner voice can be shaped by our upbringing, our experiences and relationships that have been important to us and devastatingly, without our awareness.
+This critical inner voice can be shaped by our upbringing, our life experiences and relationships that have been important to us and devastatingly, without our awareness.

 Our inner critic, originally shaped and internalised from early life experiences influence our sense of identity.
 Just as positive experiences of love, warmth, and security help shape our positive sense of self, negative life experiences construct and confirm our inner critic.